jas-chen/thisless-react/README.md

 Feel free to discuss via opening issues!

 ## Inspiration
-[Cycle.js](http://cycle.js.org/), I borrowed lots of concepts from it.
+[Cycle.js](http://cycle.js.org/): I borrowed lots of concepts from it.

+[Angular](https://angular.io/): Don't create components all the time, `element + function` is good enough to get the job done.

 ## License
 The MIT License (MIT)